 In this lesson, we will look at some common mistakes that even native English speakers make when it comes to using its and it's.
 Learn how to use these correctly and you will never again make the common mistakes that make you look not quite as proficient at English as you might like to look.

 Idioms are expressions that are natural to native English speakers.
 They are very confusing for non-native English speakers.
 They're confusing because idioms don't mean what the words say.
 You cannot literally translate English idioms into another language.
 The vocabulary in this British English lesson is important for students to learn and master.
 There are a lot of idioms in this lesson as well as a set of questions which I have designed to help you learn, remember, and use the vocabulary and make it part of your active vocabulary.
 If you are serious about improving your British English vocabulary, these common British English idioms are essential.
-The idioms are: A banana republic, Bitter and twisted, Head on plate, Rotten egg, Sow your oats, On thin ice, Wolf down, Melt in mouth, and Lemon.
-Idiom Activation Pack - Food Idioms 8
+The idioms are: Eggs in one basket, Cheesy, Cool as a cucumber, Forbidden fruit, Give a fig, Knife-edge, Mutton dressed as lamb, Proof of the pudding, Red as a beetroot, and Rest on laurels.

 I have categorised the lessons in the Britlish library into the following categories: English in Use lessons, Tests lessons, Grammar lessons, Humour lessons, Idioms lessons, Information lessons, Literature lessons, Phrasal Verbs lessons, Pronunciation lessons, Spelling lessons, Vocabulary lessons, Writing lessons, Sounds Rude lessons, Conversation Simulations lessons, and more.